mfranzke/datalist-polyfill/README.md

 If you'd like to make a change to the integrated list of `<option>` elements, feel free to either remove or add them right away - the list would get generated on the fly after the user typed in something into the `<input>` field, so you're covered on this.

 You can also disable `<option>` elements by adding the `disabled` attribute to the `<option>` HTML tag if necessary.

+### Differing `value` and `label` values
+As the browser vendors (Google Chrome vs. the others) don't seem to be aligned on this topic, I've decided to enable the `label`-attribute to serve as the definitive label being displayed, even if a value is being defined differing from the label.
+On different `value` and `text` values, both of them would get displayed within the suggestions, as Google Chrome does it.
+But if you define a differing `label`-attribute, its value would get displayed exclusively (as all the other browsers do it) to give you some flexibility on how to define those suggestions.
+Check out the „Different ways of defining an option“ section on the demo page regarding this topic.

 ### Microsoft Internet Explorer
 #### Internet Explorer 10-